nRF Machine Learning¶

 Unknown gestures, such as shaking the device, are recognized as anomaly.

-On the nRF52840 Development Kit, the model uses simulated sensor data to recognize the following simulated wave types:
+Both the nRF52840 Development Kit and nRF5340 Development Kit use the NCS simulated sensor machine learning model.
+The model uses simulated sensor data to recognize the following simulated wave types:

 squarewave signal can also be generated by the simulated sensor.
 This signal is unknown to the machine learning model and therefore it is marked as anomaly.